docker-archive/classicswarm/docs/swarm_at_scale/about.md

 frontend consists of a web server and a Redis queue.
 The load balancer can handle an arbitrary number of web containers behind it (`frontend01`- `frontendN`).
 The web containers run a simple Python application that takes a vote between two options.
-It queus the votes to a Redist container running on the datastore.
+It queues the votes to a Redis container running on the datastore.

 Behind the frontend is a worker tier which runs on separate nodes.
 This tier: